Farthingale: Farthingale sleeves

 In England, sleeves were enlarged and shaped with a whale bone armature, worn as a support underneath wide sleeves, and these were called "farthingale sleeves" or "vardingall sleeves".
 They could also be called "trunk sleeves".
 An account from William Jones for making a gown for Queen Elizabeth includes "a payer of vardingall sleves of holland cloth bented with whals bone and covered with riben."
 Another account from Jones, for the queen's dwarf Tomasen in 1597, includes a "paier of verthingale slevis of fustian".
 Jones made many pairs of farthingale sleeves in the 1580s, perhaps for the women of Elizabeth's court.

 Such sleeves were worn by women outside court circles.
 Anne Williamson of Wilne in Derbyshire (a granddaughter of Lord Mordaunt), wrote in December 1590 to her husband about a London tailor who was making her "a pair of verdingale sleeves & a French verdingale".
 Nathaniel Bacon of Stiffkey, Norfolk, bought "vardinggale slevis" stiffened with "bents" for his wife and daughters in 1592.
 A Welsh MP William Maurice asked a Shrewsbury tailor to provide a French bodice with farthingale sleeves for his young daughter or cousin in 1594.

 Farthingale sleeves for Catherine Fenton Boyle cost 4 shillings and 4 pence in October 1604 from Robert Dobson, a London tailor.
 In 1605, Catherine Tollemache wrote to her London tailor, Roger Jones, about farthingale sleeves covered with satin, and he suggested another style of sleeve now in fashion would be "fytter" for her new gown.
 In 1607 there were discussions about taxing imported whale fin baleen, "used only in sleeves and bodies for women".

 A surviving single English farthingale sleeve with its whalebone hoops and an outer silk sleeve was rediscovered in 2022.
 These items, connected with the Willoughby family of Wollaton Hall, were shown on the television program, Antiques Roadshow.
 A collection of Elizabethan costume remaining at Wollaton Hall was described in 1702 by the family historian Cassandra Willoughby.

 Farthingale pins

 The wardrobe accounts of Queen Elizabeth mention the purchase of thousands of special "great verthingale pynnes", "myddle verthingale pynnes", and "smale verthingale pynnes" from 1563.
-These were probably used for pinning deep tucks in fathingales to hold whalebone supports, and to position heavy silk skirts in place over the farthingale.
+These were probably used for pinning deep tucks in farthingales to hold whalebone supports, and to position heavy silk skirts in place over the farthingale.

 Elizabeth's pin-maker or "pynner" was Robert Careles.
 He delivered recycled old farthingale pins and other pins to "Ippolyta the Tartarian", a young Russian woman brought to Elizabeth's court by Anthony Jenkinson.
 She had a farthingale made of mockado fabric.
 Pins for Henrietta Maria were made by Thomas Ardington.
 In 1631 his bill included 13,500 "middle vardingale pins".